 Contracts Involving Funds Held on Trust shall do so individually to a specific named fund.
 Such contracts involving charitable funds shall comply with the requirements of the Charities Acts.

 11.33 Legality of Payments

-It is the responsibility of the Director of Finance to ensure that all payments made by the Trust fall within its powers.
+It is the responsibility of the Chief Financial Officer to ensure that all payments made by the Trust fall within its powers.

 12 DISPOSALS